Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Core Concepts}

 The last class of methods we consider in our analysis is not about a different generative model.
 On the contrary, it is about a different way to sample results from (pre-trained) generative models, namely by means of its inputs.
 Two different approaches can be used.
-The first is about carefully selecting or optimizing the input to a generative model (e.g., the latent vector or the text prompt), so that to obtain the desired output.
-The second approach is about optimizing the input, so that it directly becomes the desired output.
-The used losses are based on features learned by neural networks.
+The first is about carefully selecting or optimizing the input to a generative model (e.g., the latent vector or the text prompt) so that to obtain the desired output.
+The second approach is about optimizing the input so that it directly becomes the desired output.
+They rely on losses that are usually based on features learned by neural networks.
+While the two approaches are technically different, both of them aim at obtaining better outputs by exploiting the knowledge of the pre-trained model through the optimization of the inputs.